TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 #### Step 3: Write the logic to get the human choice

 Your game will be played by a human player.
-You will write a function that takes the user choice returns it.
+You will write a function that takes the user choice and returns it.

 1. Create a new function named `getHumanChoice`.
 1. Write the code so that `getHumanChoice` will return one of the valid choices depending on what the user inputs.